 U.S. Government Information at the University of Maryland Libraries

-What Are Government Documents?
+What is Government Information?

 - Information created, collected, processed, or disseminated by or for the United States federal government.

 - Common examples of government publications include Congressional hearings, legislation, regulations, tax forms, treaties, census data, technical reports, maps, statistics, and reports from federal agencies.

 How Do I Find Government Information?